WEEE-Open/peracotta/README.md

 ## main.sh and main_with_gui.py

 These are the scripts you run directly from the terminal.
-Quite obviously, `main_with_gui.py` presents a graphical interface, but at the time being, if you just have to copy-paste the JSON output from the terminal into the 'Bulk Add' TARALLO page, `main.sh` is the one for you.
+Quite obviously, `main_with_gui.py` presents a graphical interface, and `main.sh` runs in the terminal.

 ### main.sh